rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 ### Change details

-MyRackspace RNS notifications and alert tickets have the following characteristics:
+MyRackspace RNS notifications and Situation tickets have the following characteristics:

 - Alerts are grouped into correlated situations.
 - A Rackspace support ticket is created for each situation.
-- Situations might contain one or more alerts.
+- Situations might contain one or more alerts
+- Situation tickets will be updated if new alerts come in after the initial alert
+- The subject of a ticket contains the Device and Alert count
-- Individual alerts notifications are sent to the Rackspace Notification system along with each situation ticket created.
+- Individual alert notifications are sent to the Rackspace Notification system (RNS)
+- In the situation ticket a link will be provided to related notifications

 ### Situation ticket information

-When an alert is triggered, a Situation ticket is created.
-This Situation ticket can contain one or more related alerts depending on the grouping logic.
+A Situation ticket is created when an alert is triggered.

+This Situation ticket will contain one or more alerts from one or more devices, depending on the grouping logic.

+What is new is that Situation tickets are not static.
+They are updated whenever the severity, subject, number of devices, or number of alerts changes.

 ### Sample situation ticket

+In this section we will cover

+1. How to identify a Situation ticket in the MyRackspace portal
+2. How to identify how many devices and alerts associated with a situation
+3. How to identify the information in a Situation ticket

+#### Identify a Situation ticket

 In the MyRackspace portal, situation tickets will start the with SITUATION followed by a description of the grouping.

 <img src="https://5190c7d0c790dd6a46c5-c6926f0c34f49651f083091aa08ad521.ssl.cf1.rackcdn.com/aiops_images/situation-ticket-example-1.png" />

+#### Identify how many devices and alerts associated with a situation

+TODO: Need Image for Subject Line

+#### Identify the information in a Situation ticket

 In the situation ticket all of the correlated alerts will be listed under CLUSTERED ALERTS: